FINANCIAL AID (closed)

 $8 payment to PayPal

-Please follow the links above to pay and submit 12-18 pages of your creative work, saved as Your Initials Title Genre Baker Scholarship in pdf or doc(x) to our Baker Veteran Scholar Application form.
-Also include a short CV/bio about your publishing efforts or background and service and how you fulfill our eligibility requirements, along with a confirmation number for your $8 payment to PayPal (simply pay to the email: longleafwritersconference@gmail.com).
+Please follow the links above to pay and submit 12-18 pages of your creative work, saved as Your Initials Title Genre Baker Scholarship in pdf or doc(x) to our form above.
+Also include a short CV/bio about your publishing efforts or background and service and how you fulfill our eligibility requirements, along with a confirmation number for your payment to Paypal (simply pay to the email: longleafwritersconference@gmail.com).

-OPEN to all Local Writers (those writers living permanently between Pensacola and Panama City and north to Freeport)!
+OPEN to all Local Writers (those writers living permanently between Pensacola and Panama City and north to FL border)

-Apply here for St. Joe’s Community Foundation FELLOWSHIP or SCHOLARSHIP (Open Genres)
+St. Joe’s Community Foundation FELLOWSHIP (1) or SCHOLARSHIP APPLICATION LINKs:

 $8 (scholar)

-Please follow the links above to pay and submit 12-18 pages of your creative work, saved as Your Initials Title Genre LOCAL Scholarship OR Fellowship in pdf or doc(x).
-You will also be prompted to include a short CV/bio about your publishing efforts or background and how you fulfill our resident eligibility requirements along with a confirmation number for your payment to PayPal (simply pay to the email: longleafwritersconference@gmail.com).
+Please follow the links above to pay and submit 12-15 pages of your creative work, saved as Your Initials Title Genre LOCAL Scholarship OR Fellowship in pdf or doc(x).
+You will also be prompted to include a short publication/award history about your publishing efforts or background and how you fulfill our resident eligibility requirements along with a confirmation number for your payment to Paypal (simply pay to: longleafwritersconference@gmail.com).

 Missed an opportunity to apply for our scholarships or fellowships?
 Don’t forget to apply for the AWP Kurt Brown Award which ends in late March every year!